RittgerLabGroup/SPIRES_2025_0_1/README.md

 A working version of wget is required to run fetch routines from JPL.

-## Annual Maintenance for upgrading Snow Today statistics files
+## Annual Maintenance for upgrading Snow Today statistics files for complete historical record

 The SnowToday plots expect to make "in Context" statistics relative to the date of the current data.
 This requires the annual statistics files